mpapallo/avoCADo/README.md

 - move
 - 3D work
 - much crying
-- lots of bug fixing and error handling
+- lots of bug fixing and error handling (but not enough)